A C-suite Survival Guide

 Purpose and Goals: Simple, Helpful, Respectful, and Transparent Services

-The core objective of Services Australia's strategy is to harness the potential of automation and AI safely and responsibly to enhance service delivery for both staff and customers.
-The overarching vision is to make government services simple so people can get on with their lives.
-Given the magnitude of the agency's work, handling around 10 million customer interactions weekly and processing 468.5 million claims in 2023-24, automation and AI are seen as crucial enablers.
+The underlying motivation behind the strategy of Services Australia is to responsibly and safely harness the potential of AI and automation to make service delivery to staff and customers better.
+The end vision is simple government services so that people can get back to living their lives.
+Considering the volume of work of the agency, managing about 10 million customer interactions weekly and processing 468.5 million claims in 2023-24, AI and automation are considered to be central to being able to make it possible.

 Governance and Frameworks: Anchored in Trust and Accountability